When to Use the Simple Past vs the Imperfect Past in Portuguese

 I was cooking while you were readingEu cozinhava enquanto tu lias

-In context: Imagine describing a lazy Sunday morning to a neighbor: “Ontem de manhã foi muito calmo.
+A real example, describing a quiet Sunday morning: “Ontem de manhã foi muito calmo.
 Enquanto eu fazia o pequeno-almoço, o meu marido lia o jornal.”
 (Yesterday morning was very calm.
 While I was making breakfast, my husband was reading the newspaper.)

 Split screen showing cooking and reading happening simultaneously.
 When two things happen at once without interruption, both stay in the Imperfect.